-No visit to Pasadena is complete without a visit to The Huntington Library, Art Collections, and Botanic Garden, the Norton Simon Museum and the Rose Bowl Stadium—whether you go for the legendary Rose Bowl Flea Market, a concert, a game or a tour.
+No visit to Pasadena is complete without a visit to The Huntington Library, Art Museum, and Botanic Garden, the Norton Simon Museum and the Rose Bowl Stadium—whether you go for the legendary Rose Bowl Flea Market, a concert, a game or a tour.
 If you’re an architectural buff, take a tour of the Gamble House to learn more about Pasadena’s role in the American Arts & Crafts movement.
 If pop culture is more your cup of tea, My Valley Pass offers a three-hour guided tour of the many locations featured in major films and television shows throughout the years.
 And the science and technology-minded must-see is NASA’s Jet Propulsion Laboratory at Caltech, which offers tours that need to be booked one month in advance.

 February 28, 2020